 From 1998 "Enemy of the State" a thriller that really thrills, but with a scary message.
 The government has incredible access to information which can be abused.
 Technology by 1998 was already well advanced and capable of invading anyone's privacy.
 Will Smith and Gene Hackman were great.

-Tarzan was an obsession as a youngster around 10 I used to watch the Johnny Weissmuller version on our home tv.
+Tarzan was an obsession as a youngster.
+Around the age of 10 I used to watch the Johnny Weissmuller version on our home tv. on a weekly basis.
 I used to yell like Tarzan or at least I thought I did.
 One irony was that because we had only one tv my Grandmother used to watch with us.
 My father pointed out that when he was my age his mother refused to let him watch Tarzan.
 He had been raised during the depression and his parents were in their 40's when he was born.
 I was part of the baby boomer generation and were given more freedom.
 I think his mother, my grandmother got to like the Tarzan movies.
 It struck me as very juvenile (in a fun way), but in the 1934 film, 'Tarzan and His Mate" one could spot more nudity than one would expect in family entertainment.
 Also saw "Tarzan Finds a Son.'
 (1939)

 In about grade 5 some school mates and myself somehow became obsessed with "The Jolson Story" (1946) and "Jolson Sings Again" (1949).
 Both movies were watched probably more than any other movie.
 Perhaps some sixty years later they do seem dated, but I realize they played a role in my musical education.